 The book also looks at evidence from before and after changes were made to each street, to determine how successful the examples have been at meeting key goals, including:

 - Improving safety

 - Improving level of service for users of all modes

 The book is a joint project between TCAT, Ryerson University, and the University of Toronto, with funding from the Government of Ontario through the Places to Grow Implementation Fund.

-This research builds on the previous reports on the theme of Understanding Complete Streets in the Greater Golden Horseshoe Region, including The Complete Streets Catalogue, as well as Complete Streets Evaluation.
+This research builds on the previous reports on Theme of Understanding Complete Streets in the Greater Golden Horseshoe Region, including The Complete Streets Catalogue, as well as Complete Streets Evaluation.

 We also have a limited number of print copies of Complete Street Transformations in the Greater Golden Horseshoe Region available.
 Choose your shipping location and click on “Buy Now” to purchase a copy.
 Please contact email@example.com for orders outside of Canada/USA, or for bulk purchases.